 Many who see pictures of Brighton Pavilion won’t believe it’s in England.
 Looking more like a relative of the Taj Mahal, the impressive building was adapted from an old farmhouse and used by George, Prince of Wales (who became Prince Regent) as one of his entertaining venues.
 I’ve passed it on trips before, but never ventured inside until now.
 The rooms are stunning, with Chinoise details, colourful décor and immense grandeur.
 You’ll feel like you’ve walked into a Hollywood movie!
 The Pavilion also hosts exhibitions, and right now (to tie in with the 200th anniversary of her death) you can find out more about Jane Austen’s relationship with the sea, and specifically Brighton.

+What to do on a weekend in Brighton if you’re a shopaholic?
+Visit The Lanes!
 Not so long ago, Brighton was virtually free of big brands and high street chains.
 While that’s not the case these days, with all the standard high street stores and restaurants you’d find in any other city (hello H&M, Topshop, Wahaca, Zizzi etc) there’s still a huge passion for local, independent businesses.
-The Lanes and North Laine are the places to visit for cute boutiques, vintage stores, hipster cafes, vegetarian paradise (I’m not just talking vege food, you can buy vege shoes too!) plus gift shops and unique ‘Brighton’ haunts.
+The Lanes and North Laine are the places to visit for cute boutiques, vintage stores, hipster cafes, vegetarian and vegan paradise (I’m not just talking vege food, you can buy vege shoes too!) plus gift shops and unique ‘Brighton’ haunts.

 There’s the vintage-store-come-plant-shop.
 There’s a quirky store with the name This Is Not A Butchers.
 And staying with Brighton’s passion for all things vegan, there’s Eden – the vegan perfumerie that promises to match your favourite big name fragrance to one of their vegan alternatives.

 Brighton is known for its plethora of organic foodie stores, vege cafes, delis, coffee shops, restaurants and more, but if you’re only there for a day, it might be hard to know where to start!
+One of my fave Brighton activities was the food tour we went on.
 Angela from Brighton Food Tours showed us some amazing places that I never would have found on my own.
 From fun flavours of tea at Bluebird Tea Company and delicious crisp Belgian fries at BeFries, to 100% organic chocolate at Rainbow Organic Chocolates and fresh oysters at English’s, it was a great way to get to grips with the city’s eclectic food scene.